 Below is a comprehensive description of how to apply for registration.

 To apply under the primary criterion you will need to send us (electronically):

 - A PDF copy of all educational and training certificates (which must be initialled by both proposers).
 You shouldn’t send certificates relating to short courses lasting one week or less.

-- One copy of a detailed curriculum vitae which describes your education and work experience.
+- A PDF copy of a detailed curriculum vitae which describes your education and work experience.
 This should list all posts held including dates, job title, grade (if appropriate) and brief details of the duties of each post.
 It should also include all educational and other achievements and details of any training undertaken.

-- One copy of an organisation chart showing your position in your current post (this must be initialled by both proposers).
+- A PDF copy of an organisation chart showing your position in your current post (this must be initialled by both proposers).